Sidhuvud

 The methods contain many nuances, but let’s make it as easy as possible.
 If you’re a Six Sigma Black Belt, then this will be peanuts, but for you who are not previously familiar with the fish-bone diagram”, this is something you’ve just got to try out for yourself.

-1. At the far left end of an empty sheet of paper, define and formulate your problem.
+1. At the far left end of an empty sheet of paper, define and formulate your problem (or, try my Five whys” template).
 The more concretely, measurably and specifically you phrase and describe it, the easier it will be to solve.
 The problem will be the head of the fish.

 2. Draw a straight line from the problem and horizontally across the sheet, towards the right end of the page.
 This line symbolizes the spine of the fish.